What Will I Receive?

 What if I want it to be a different size?

 It’s a trivial thing to adjust the dimensions to suit your needs.
 Want it longer?
 Increase the length of the overhangs.
-What it taller?
+Want it taller?
 Add some length to the legs.
 If you need to make major changes to the length and width, you’ll want to adjust the length of the rails accordingly.

 Can I install Andy Klein's Twin Turbo Vise?